hyperhq/www.hypercontainer.io/markdown/faqs.md

 ## Q: What are the performances of Hyper?

 - Boot: Start a hyper Pod only takes less than 350 millisecond.
-- CPU: CPU Performance loss rate is about 0.4 percent.
+- CPU: CPU Performance overhead is about 0.4 percent.
-- Mem: Memory Performance loss rate is about 0.64 percent.
+- Mem: Memory Performance overhead is about 0.64 percent.

 ## Q: Which kernel versions are available with Hyper?
 The current release of Hyper uses [kernel stable 4.0.1](https://www.kernel.org/pub/linux/kernel/v4.x/ChangeLog-4.0.1).
 Please note that you can configure Hyper to use ***any compatible Linux kernel***, though those might be slow and demand more resources.